 Toggle: English / Spanish

-Lesch-Nyhan syndrome is passed down through families (inherited) as an
+Lesch-Nyhan syndrome is passed down as an X-linked, or

 .
-It mostly occurs in boys.
-Persons with this syndrome are missing or are severely lacking an enzyme called hypoxanthine guanine phosphoribosyltransferase 1 (HGP).
+It occurs mostly in boys.
+People with this syndrome are missing or severely lacking an enzyme called hypoxanthine guanine phosphoribosyltransferase 1 (HPRT).
 The body needs this substance to recycle purines.
 Without it, abnormally high levels of build up in the body.

 Too much uric acid can cause gout-like swelling in some of the joints.
 In some cases, kidney and bladder stones develop.

 People with Lesch-Nyhan have delayed motor development followed by abnormal movements and increased reflexes.
 A striking feature of Lesch-Nyhan syndrome is self-destructive behavior, including chewing off fingertips and lips.
 It is unknown how the disease causes these problems.

 There may be a family history of this condition.

 The doctor or nurse will perform a physical exam.
 The exam may show: